By Bert V. Royal

 Parental discretion is required due to harsh themes and language.
 This play is not for younger children or the easily offended.

-This play will be performed on the same weekends as the family musical, You’re a Good Man, Charlie Brown.
+This play was performed on the same weekends as the family musical, You’re a Good Man, Charlie Brown.

 Teen Lifeline & Talk Back Sessions:

-Teen Lifeline will have a table set up in the lobby after each performance of Dog Sees God.
+Teen Lifeline set up a table in the lobby after each performance of Dog Sees God, and also partnered with Spotlight in two talk back sessions in which the cast and audience engaged in discussion about the play and the issues it explored.
 The mission of Teen Lifeline is to provide a safe, confidential, and crucial crisis service where teens help teens make healthy decisions together.
 See more information at teenlifeline.org.

 - CB Jack Taylor

 - Marcy Thea Eigo

 - Beethoven Noah Lanouette